vsivsi/meteor-job/README.md

 Cause this job to fail.
 It's next state depends on how the job's `job.retry()` settings are configured.
 It will either become `'failed'` or go to `'waiting'` for the next retry. `error` is any EJSON object.
 Error will be saved as an object.
 If passed error is not an object, it will be wrapped in one.

 `options:`

 * `fatal` -- If true, no additional retries will be attempted and this job will go to a `'failed'` state.
 Default: `false`

 `callback(error, result)` -- Result is true if failure was successful (heh).
-When running as `Meteor.isServer` with fibers, the callback may be omitted and the return value is the result.
+When running on Meteor Server or with Fibers, the callback may be omitted, and then errors will throw and the return value is the result.

 ```js
 job.fail(